 Another way you can tell if you have harmful Chinese Drywall in your home is by its distinct smell.
 This smell is caused by a chemical reaction between the chemicals in the drywall and moisture in the air.

-What does Chinese drywall smell like?
+What does Chinese Drywall Smell Like?

 This type of drywall causes a scent that reminds people of rotten eggs or sulfur.

 Finally, if you or your family members have begun to develop serious health issues, including nosebleeds, breathing problems, rashes, burning or itchy eyes, and sinus problems, you may have harmful Chinese Drywall in your home.
 The gases produced by Chinese Drywall may also cause copper, silver and other metals to pit and corrode.
 Jewelry may tarnish more quickly than usual, and faucets, drains, and pipes may corrode and develop holes.
+If you have noticed signs of defect in your product that could cause harm or damage, contact our defective product lawyers for further guidance.

 If you or a loved one has had a hazardous experience due to Chinese drywall, you may be entitled to collect damages.
 Fill out our free case evaluation form to see if you are eligible for a potential lawsuit.
 An experienced attorney at Morris Bart will assist you in the evaluation process.
 Initial consultations are FREE.
 Click here to see more about our office locations throughout Louisiana, Mississippi, Alabama, and Arkansas.
 Call us at 1-800-537-8185 today.